abilandz/PH8124/Lecture_6/Lecture_6.md

    myFunction
    bash: 1: first argument is missing
    ```
-   If you do not specify the message, the default message will be produced.
+   If the message is not specified, the default message will be produced.
 For instance:

    ```bash
    unset someVariable
    Var=${someVariable:?}
    ```
-   will produce the following error message:
+   will produce the following default error message:
    ```bash
    bash: someVariable: parameter null or not set
    ```